openfaas/workshop/lab4.md

 You can see that all other HTTP context is also provided such as `Content-Length` when the `Http_Method` is a `POST`, the `User_Agent`, Cookies and anything else you'd expect to see from a HTTP request.

-### Making use of logging
+## Making use of logging

-The way OpenFaaS watchdog works is that it passses in the HTTP request and reads a HTTP response via the standard I/O streams `stdin` and `stdout` accordingly.
-This means that your process does not need to know anything about the web or HTTP.
+The OpenFaaS watchdog operates by passing in the HTTP request and reading an HTTP response via the standard I/O streams `stdin` and `stdout`.
+This means that the process running as a function does not need to know anything about the web or HTTP.

-An interesting case is when it finishes with a non-zero exit code and `stderr` is not empty.
+An interesting case is when a function exits with a non-zero exit code and `stderr` is not empty.
-By default function `stdout/stderr` is combined and `stderr` is not printed to the logs.
+By default a function's `stdout/stderr` is combined and `stderr` is not printed to the logs.

-Lets check that with the `hello-openfaas` function from Lab 3.
+Lets check that with the `hello-openfaas` function from [Lab 3](./lab3.md#hello-world-in-python).

 Change the `handler.py` code to